We touched on authority in my last how to boost readership article.

 Your website shares the same Internet as Time.com, Newsweek.com, and NationalGeographic.com, but like it or not, it also shares the same Internet as:

-On the flip side, magazine publishers are often looked at as subject matter experts, as real players in their industries, as power brokers.
+On the flip side, magazines—and by extension magazine publishers—are considered subject matter experts, as real players in their industries, as power brokers.

-That's the kind of authority I'm talking about - because authority is important in opening doors, making deals, appealing to advertisers.
+That's the kind of authority you're looking at here, because authority and credibility are key to opening doors, making deals, appealing to advertisers.

 Magazines have influence.

-Best of all, with a magazine the model can easily rely 100% on currating other people's content.
+Best of all, with a magazine the model can easily rely 100% on curating other people's content.

 These live, small group Zoom sessions will teach you the ins and outs of magazine publishing and how to succeed as a publisher.

-Every month, everyday people just like you start successful magazines with MagCast.pricing platform tour
+Every month, everyday people just like you start successful magazines with MagCast.